TL;DR: A Quick Answer

 What is a Jira Checkbox?

-This is a custom field that can be added to Jira work items in company-managed projects.
+Jira Checkbox is a custom field that can be added to Jira work items in company-managed and team-managed projects.
 It allows a person with administrator rights to pre-set a list of options to choose from.
 Later, users can pick one or more from the list when filling out work item details.

 For example, imagine the legal department wants to include information about possible risk factors in every Jira task.
 For this, they can add a custom Jira checkbox field listing possible options such as: